AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 ### Manual installation (MacOS & Windows)

-Copy `chrome` and `configuration` folers into your Firefox Profile Directory
+Copy `chrome` and `configuration` folders into your Firefox Profile Directory

 To find your Firefox Profile Directory you can: